 Related: Stuck on How to Properly Clean your Fridge?

 What Do You Need to Start Creating an Effortless Natural DIY Cleaning Kit?

-You only need to a gather a few supplies to start building your cleaning kit.
-You’ll likely have most on hand already.
+You only need to gather a few supplies to start building your cleaning kit.
+It’s likely you have most on hand already.
 But, if you’ve been storing them in spaces all over your home.
-Like towels in the linen closet, scrub brushes in the kitchen, and the dustpan in the closet – that’s problem we’re gonna fix!
+Like cleaning towels in the linen closet, scrub brushes in the kitchen, and the dustpan in the closet – that’s a problem we’re gonna fix!